Allocation: US$7 million

 All amounts are in US dollars.

-GPE has also provided the National Coalition EFA of Burkina Faso (CNEPT / BF) with a grant from the Civil Society Education Fund, to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.
+GPE had provided the coalition nationale pour l’éducation pour tous du Burkina Faso with a grant from the CSEF to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.